-Camlytics is multi-camera management, recording and video analysis software, that has the wide range of applications: protection of your business and home not just by primitive camera recording, but by applying advance video analysis instruments, that allow to record and track wide range of events - such as detecting objects, moving in specific direction, counting people, detecting camera blurring, blackout, etc. It also allows many instruments for collecting statistics and building heat and trajectory maps for each camera, that can be extremely useful for such spheres as retail, transport and others.
+Camlytics is multi-camera management, recording and video analysis software, that has a wide range of applications: protection of your business and home not just by primitive camera recording, but by applying advance video analysis instruments, that allow to record and track wide range of events - such as detecting objects, moving in specific direction, counting people, count cars, detecting camera blurring, blackout, etc. It also allows many instruments for collecting statistics and building heatmaps and track maps for each video source, that can be extremely useful in such industries as retail, transport and others.

-Huge advantage of Camlytics is that it supports camera events API that empovers developers to use it in any own surveillance software.
+The huge advantage of Camlytics is that it supports camera events API that empowers developers to use it in any own surveillance or video analysis/collection software.

 This manual is a detailed guide to how Camlytics works, what it can do and how you can get the most out of it.
 Throughout this guide we assume you have the Premium version of Camlytics and so have access to camera calibration and video analysis modules.
 Without video analysis modules you are missing out on a large part of the functionality available within Camlytics.